2016 – 2017 Student and Faculty Grant Opportunities

 - the deadlines for undergraduate research grants and travel and study abroad grants are October 24, 2016 and February 20, 2017

-- graduate student recruitment grants deadline will be announced in early 2017, and
+- graduate student recruitment grants deadline is January 23, 2017, and

 - faculty grants will have two rounds of review: October 24, 2016 and February 20, 2017.